What you build

 If you haven't read the Main Abstractions section yet, I highly recommend you to read that section before this tutorial.

-All the code shown here are compiling and available in the MicroRaft Github repository.
+All the code shown here are compiling and available in the MicroRaft GitHub repository.
 You can clone the repository and run the code samples on your machine to try each part yourself.
 I intentionally duplicated a lot of code in the test classes below to put all pieces together so that you can see what is going on without navigating through multiple classes.

 Let's crank up the engine!

-We will start with writing our RaftEndpoint
+We will start with writing our

 classes.
-We can use the default implementations
+We can use the default implementations of

-and RaftModelFactory
+RaftModelFactory

 abstractions.
 Since all of our Raft nodes